-I can’t claim to know what Buddhism means to ethnic Buddhists nowaday.
-I haven’t done the study and the field is too diverse.
-In this article I will restrict myself to explaining the key ideas of Buddhism as mapped out in the original texts.
+I can’t claim to know what Buddhism means to ethnic Buddhists nowadays, so in this article I will restrict myself to explaining the key ideas of Buddhism as mapped out in the original texts.
 In doing so it will become obvious why I am not a Buddhist.

 The Buddha was a typical old-style ascetic.
 He loathed the world and all worldly pursuits with an intensity that is almost impossible to imagine nowadays.
 He taught a path of liberation from the world and from future rebirths and gave detailed instructions on how to achieve this.
 Because his approach is so cold and uncompromising, Buddhist teachers have sweetened the message ever since.

 SUFFERING AND FREEDOM.
 The Buddha was unashamedly a one-idea man.
 “I teach but two things,” he said, “Suffering and the end of suffering.”
 He argued that life is inherently miserable, painful and frustrating because nothing lasts forever.
 As a result we suffer because we cling to things that are subject to decay and death.
 We are attached to our bodies, to sense-pleasures, to material goods, to people, to our opinions and beliefs, to our sense of self and to life itself.
 He said that all of the above are impermanent.
-None of them is worth clinging to, and that anyone who loves anyone or anything is bound to suffer.
+All are worthless.
+“Anyone who loves (anyone or anything) is bound to suffer.”
+(Dhammapada 212)

 Through this discipline we can become liberated in this lifetime and not suffer the indignity of further rebirths.
 This state of mind is called ‘Nirvana.’
 It literally means the ‘snuffing out’ of the will to live.
 You can see why even in his own lifetime he was accused of nihilism.